An Introduction to Regional Partitioning with Spanner

 Create a database

-As we will explain later, creating partitions incurs additional costs because you must allocate a minimum of 1,000 PUs per partition.
+As will be explained later, you need to allocate a minimum of 1,000 PUs per partition, so creating partitions will incur additional costs.

-Created placements cannot be deleted individually; they will be deleted when the database is deleted.
+Placements you create cannot be deleted individually; they are deleted simultaneously when you delete the database.

-Set the partition name created in the previous section to instance_partition.
+Set the partition name created in the previous step to instance_partition.

-Create a table similar to the example in the official documentation.
+Create the same table as the sample in the official documentation.

-The placement key column cannot be dropped, nor can it be added to a table that has already been created.
+The placement key column cannot be dropped.
+Furthermore, it cannot be added to an existing table.

 INSERT

-Other than specifying the location, it is the same as usual.
+Aside from specifying the location, it's the same as usual.

 SELECT